 Racing and record-setting demonstrate the power and performance of Cruzbike’s technology.
-The core of the drive system is Cruzbike’s unique Dynamic-Boom Front Wheel Drive (DB-FWD), which is our version of the MBB-FWD system originally patented by Tom Traylor, and then improved and patented by John Tolhurst.
+The core of the drive system is Cruzbike’s unique Dynamic-Boom Front Wheel Drive (DB-FWD), which is our version of the MBB-FWD system originally patented by Tom Traylor, and then improved by Cruzbike.

 The advantage of DB-FWD is the linkage of the upper and lower body across the drivetrain as it rotates around the axis of the head tube.
 This linkage allows you to boost power when climbing or sprinting by engaging the upper body in much the same way professional cyclists do when they climb or sprint on standard road bikes.

 Take a look at this slow-motion video of Lance Armstrong as he climbs.
 As his left leg makes the powerful downstroke, his upper body and core muscles, through his grip on the handlebars, force the frame to lean to the right, an action which forces the left pedal upward at the same time he is pushing it down– thus putting more force across the left crank.
 Simultaneously, the leaning-action of the frame is pushing the right pedal downward at the same time he is pulling up on the right pedal, thus applying more force through the right crank.

 By using upper body muscles to move the frame to the right, he is dynamically shortening the distance between his left hip and left pedal during the compressive downstroke, while increasing the distance between the right hip and the right pedal during the tension-producing upstroke of the right leg, thereby getting more power into the cranks than he could otherwise.
 A split-second later, the pattern is repeated as he leans the bike to the left during the powerful downstroke of the right leg.
 Cruzbike’s DB-FWD system works similarly, except the axis of the “lean” is rotated approximately 73 degrees; from the horizontal, to the near-vertical.